 Next time the battery in an H3 Hummer dies, I recommend getting the Optima Battery 8022-091 75/25 Red Top or 8042-218 D75/25 Yellow Top instead of a factory replacement.
-Although, the Optima D75/25 is much bigger than the factory battery and will not fit inside that plastic box… but who cares about that box.
-Personally, I think that plastic box is just there to add a distraction from the small battery and the non-GM labeling of the battery.
-So I ditched that factory hummer plastic box that the battery was hiding inside of, and dropped in a much bigger battery in its place.
-Reason being, the factory battery is underpowered and provides only a single set of terminals.
+Although, the Optima D75/25 is much bigger than the factory battery and will not fit inside that plastic box… I think to myself “Do I really need that battery box?”
+Personally, I think that plastic box is just there to add a distraction from how small the battery is and the non-GM labeling of the battery.
+I ditched that H3 Hummer plastic box that was hiding the small battery and dropped in a much bigger battery in its place.
+Reason being, the factory battery is underpowered for a winch and provides only a single set of terminals.